 Vacation days are precious.

-How many days should you allocate for your Smoky Mountain vacation?
+So how many days should you allocate for your Smoky Mountain vacation?

 Of course, that’s really only a question you can answer.
+Factors like distance, personal preferences and drive time have to be weighed as well as cost.

 Each season has its charms, of course.
 Anytime is a great time for a quick visit – let’s say a weekend.
+But popular times to visit can also mean crowds.

 But the only two times I would seriously consider avoiding a trip to the Smokies are in the late winter, early spring of March and the post-Halloween, pre-Christmas days of November.